Snowfork/snowbridge/docs/markdown/concepts/basic-ethereum-to-polkadot-message-channel.md

 Messages can be processed in any order.
 The receiving pallet stores the set of nonces that have been used so that it can check for replay protection.
 Whenever a new message is processed, that message's nonce is added to the set.

-For V1, a basic key value store will be used for storing nonces.
+For V1, a basic key-value store will be used for storing nonces.
 This is ofcourse not optimized as it requires storing a new item for every message, so longer term a more optimized alternative can be implemented.

 ## Deliverability